wangyum/Anaconda/doc/installing-tensorflow-from-sources.md

 No OpenCL support will be enabled for TensorFlow
-Do you wish to build TensorFlow with CUDA support? [y/N] No CUDA support will be enabled for TensorFlow Configuration finished
+Do you wish to build TensorFlow with CUDA support? [y/N] No CUDA support will be enabled for TensorFlow
+INFO: Starting clean (this may take a while).
+Consider using --async if the clean takes more than several minutes.
+Configuration finished
 ```